 Once we have our doctor’s okay, we design a program that helps the person through withdrawal.
 Many people who want to stop taking drugs try to do it on their own but can’t get through the often extremely painful withdrawal process.
 With our tailored program, including replacing the nutrients robbed by the drugs, we help the body get through withdrawal with minimal discomfort.
 Each person in our program is cared for by a Withdrawal Specialist 24 hours a day until the physical and mental discomfort is gone.

 “I am still alive!
 Even though its only been 5 days, I’m OK and with no dope!
 The withdrawal process was remarkably mild.
 I have never successfully completed a withdrawal for some years.
 I could not deal with the withdrawal, the depression, and the long pain.
 That’s why I was on methadone for so long.
-Now I am clean and looking forward to the sauna to complete the process.
+Now I am clean and looking forward to physical detoxification to complete the process.
 I don’t want to get ahead of myself, but that is a goal that I think would really brighten my outlook on myself and my future.
 Thanks!” -JP

 One of the reasons a person continues to take drugs or goes back on them after having quit, is the build up of drug residue in the fatty tissues.
 The residue stays there and can be released into the bloodstream even years after the person has stopped taking drugs.
 This can result in the person feeling many of the same symptoms they felt when they were on drugs, and can lead to drug cravings.
-The Narcocon® New Life Detoxification Program removes drug residues and other toxic substances through medically supervised exercise, nutritional supplements, and intensive sweating in a dry sauna.
-Most students completing this program experience an increase in well-being, mental alertness and clarity as well as greatly reduced or elimination of drugs cravings.
+The Narcocon® New Life Detoxification Program removes drug residues and other toxic substances through medically supervised exercise, nutritional supplements, and intensive sweating in a dry detoxification process.
+Most clients completing this program experience an increase in well-being, mental alertness and clarity as well as greatly reduced or elimination of drugs cravings.